Nemo 33

-Nemo 33 is an indoor non-chlorinated fresh water facility in Brussels, Belgium.
+Nemo 33 is an indoor non-chlorinated fresh water facility in the municipality of Uccle in Brussels, Belgium.
 It previously held the Guinness World Record as the deepest indoor swimming pool in the world between its opening on 1 May 2004, and the completion of "Y-40 The Deep Joy" at Hotel Terme Millepini in Montegrotto Terme, Padua, Italy, on 5 June 2014.

 The pool's maximum depth is 34.5 m.
 It contains 2500000 L of non-chlorinated, highly filtered spring water, maintained at 30 C by a solar heater, and holds several simulated underwater caves at the 10 m depth level.
 Due to the warm temperature in the pool, divers can dive for extended periods without a dry suit.
 The complex was designed by Belgian diving expert John Beernaerts as a multipurpose diving instruction, recreational, and film production facility in 2004.
 Popular Mechanics rates Nemo 33 as one of the top eighteen strangest pools in the world.